We take a look at the most dangerous mountains in the world and what it is that makes them so deadly

 Location: Pakistan / China

 A mere mention of this legend is enough to make one’s blood run cold.
 K2 is known as the Savage Mountain due to the extremely difficult ascent and the second-highest fatality rate among the eight-thousanders.
+The death rate on K2 used to be around one for every four successful summits.

 So far this year, ‘only’ two deaths have been reported – the first since 2014.
 However, over the decades, the mountain has been a backdrop of multiple catastrophes, namely the 1986 K2 disaster when five climbers died in a single event (13 over the season), the 1995 K2 disaster when a further six died (eight in the season) and most recently, the 2008 K2 disaster when a staggering 11 mountaineers lost their lives in a single event.